Skip to main content

 Case investigation process for Colorado slip and fall claims

-Slip and fall cases live and die on evidence—and the most important evidence is the most perishable.
-Surveillance footage gets deleted.
-Wet floors dry.
-Broken tiles get repaired.
-Ice melts.
-The actions you take in the first hours and days after your fall can mean the difference between a strong claim and an unprovable one.
+Slip and fall cases live and die on evidence, and the most important evidence is the most perishable.
+Footage gets overwritten, floors dry, ice melts, broken steps get repaired.
+What you do in the first hours and days often decides everything.

 Evidence collection for Colorado slip and fall claims